flexera-public/policy_templates/operational/aws/subnet_name_sync/README.md

-# AWS Subnet Name Tag Sync Policy Template
+# AWS Subnet Name Tag Sync

 ## What it does